The Guardian - Protection Dogs

 Such stories send shivers down my spine, and yet at least, this person had the sense and took the time to reach out ask for some advice, but alas countless don’t.
 Untold people are irresponsible when it comes to breeding dogs.
 They give little thought to the types of dogs they are producing or indeed the people they are selling them to.
 It’s often done for profit and ego.
 And because humans are so easily led (without little thought), they rush out and buy these animals.
 A story we hear time and time again is that ‘we’ve done the research’ and yet you know they haven’t, they have simply been ‘influenced’ by what they have seen or heard in the media, as they look for something that fulfills their ego through ‘Rose-tinted glasses’.

 For me, Protection Training should only be undertaken based on a real need or to benefit the breed, thereby helping to improve the working ability (genetics) of real working dogs.
 Not to fulfill some owners’ ambition to have an ‘attack trained dog’ to show off to their friends or to boost their ego by providing them with a ‘status weapon’.
-Just think about some of the videos you may have seen with dogs jumping over cars, through car windows, climbing up steep walls, attacking someone with a gun – and savaging them by biting someone in a padded suit? – Where on earth in the real world, so you think that a civilian’s dog would be expected to perform such a role – it’s fiction, not real life, so why even train a dog to do it!
+Just think about some of the videos you may have seen with dogs jumping over cars, through car windows, climbing up steep walls, attacking someone with a gun – and savaging them by biting someone in a padded suit? – Where on earth in the real world, do you think that a civilian’s dog would be expected to perform such a role – it’s fiction, not real life, so why even train a dog to do it!
+Like I said in The Guardian regarding people wanting to train their dogs to protect them “Most of them are idiots” and “They’ve just got no clue as to the work involved.
+And why would you want one in the first place?” as simply this Country doesn’t need more more irresponsible dog owners with thoughtlessly trained dogs.